-Over the six-day trip, the students and faculty studied the health care system of the region by visiting several hospitals and their departments, including emergency, palliative, pediatrics, OB and birth places and general practitioner clinics.
-They also had the chance to visit the Kuekenhof Gardens, Rijksmuseum, the van Gogh Museum and the Anne Frank House.
+During the six-day trip, the students and faculty members studied the health care system of the region by visiting several hospitals and their departments, including emergency, palliative, pediatrics, OB and birth places and general practitioner clinics.

-The BSN students managed the triage team for the week: for each patient, they obtained vital signs, prioritized patients, assessed acuity, and managed all labs.
+The B.S.N. students managed the triage team for the week, obtaining vital signs, prioritizing patients, assessing acuity and managing all labs.
 Nurse practitioner students provided primary health care services to the patients.
-NPs took health histories and provided focused physical examinations, diagnosed and treated many common acute and chronic problems, interpreted laboratory results and ultrasounds, prescribed medications, provided health teaching and counseling, and made referrals to support healthy lifestyle behaviors and prevent illness.
-The entire volunteer team serviced over 1,100 underprivileged patients over five days.
+Nurse practitioners took health histories and provided focused physical examinations, diagnosed and treated many common acute and chronic problems, interpreted lab results and ultrasounds, prescribed medications, provided health teaching and counseling, and made referrals to support healthy lifestyle behaviors and prevent illness.
+In five days the volunteer team provided care for more than 1,100 underprivileged patients.